fyceu/ParrotPost-Phishing-Analysis/README.md

 ## ParrotPost
 This is a writeup for ParrotPost: Phishing Analysis room on TryHackMe.
 You can read more [here](https://tryhackme.com/r/room/parrotpost)

+An in-depth analysis and determination of my findings can be found [here](https://github.com/fyceu/ParrotPost-Phishing-Analysis/blob/main/Analysis.md)

+Answers to the questions in this room can be found [here](https://github.com/fyceu/ParrotPost-Phishing-Analysis/blob/main/Analysis.md#questions)
 ## Scenario
 While working as a SOC Analyst for _Flying-Sec_, you receive an incoming report from senior executive Paul Feathers.
 Paul recently received an email from _ParrotPost_, a legitimate company email tool, asking him to log into his account to resolve an issue with his account information.